joshes/cq-tools/README.md

 ### Switchable

-1. Edit ~/.cq-cfg to your requirements, adding as many servers and/or branches as required
+1. Edit ~/.cq/cfg to your requirements, adding as many servers and/or branches as required
 2. Run: cq-set-server and choose the server you want to use for the current session
 3. Run: cq-set-branch and choose the branch you want to use for the current session

-These scripts effectively manage the .cq-env file for you based on your configuration settings.
+These scripts effectively manage the ~/.cq/env file for you based on your configuration settings.